 About the College

-For over a century, our college has been a leader in engineering education and research, preparing young people to become leaders within their professions and communities.
-Our faculty and students produce game-changing research that advances our society and solves global problems, creating jobs that grow our economy and inform policy to shape our world.
-Today we look forward, seeing endless possibilities ahead.
-We are driven to maintain an inclusive and diverse community where everyone thrives.
+For more than a century, our college has been a leader in engineering education and research, preparing young people to become leaders within their professions and communities.
+Our faculty and students produce game-changing research that advances our society and solves global problems, creating jobs that grow our economy, and informing policy to shape our world.
+Today we look forward, seeing endless possibilities ahead, especially as we prioritize the pursuit of equity across our community of students, faculty, and staff.
+We are driven to build an inclusive and diverse community where everyone thrives.
 We are driven to perform research that impacts the lives of people around the world.
 We are committed to impacting society and embracing the challenges ahead with a passion for a bright future for humankind.
 We invite you to join us and be part of this exciting future.

-All College of Engineering baccalaureate majors at University Park, with the exception of Computer Science, are accredited by the Engineering Accreditation Commission of ABET, Inc.
+All the engineering baccalaureate programs in the College of Engineering are accredited by the Engineering Accreditation Commission of ABET, https://abet.org.

 Departments and Schools